bm2yogi/flaco/biblically-wrong-sickness.md

 * God killed Ananias and Sapphira – Acts 5:1-10
 * The Corinthians brought God’s judgment upon themselves resulting in sickness and death – 1 Corinthians 11:29-30
 * God struck Herod down – Acts 12:23
-* Paul had “an illness” while pastoring the Galatians – Galatians 4:13-14
+* God used Paul's illness to make it possible for him to preach to the Galatians – Galatians 4:13-14
+* Epaphroditus was ""
 * Timothy encouraged to drink wine due to stomach issues and frequent illnesses – 1 Timothy 5:23

 Bad theology hurts people.
 This teaching is unbiblical, false and dangerous to the faith of those who might put their hope in something God never said.